 Do Your Partner Agreements Include These Five Key Provisions?

-We also have tools to assist you with new partner admission which includes how to handle lateral hires, how to structure a partner in training process and how to establish a no equity or low equity partner position in your firm.
+We will also have tools to assist you with new partner admission which includes how to handle lateral hires, how to structure a partner in training process and how to establish a no equity or low equity partner position in your firm.

 Conflict Resolution